How to Get Zip Code from Latitude and Longitude

 );

-In this example, the zip_boundaries table contains the polygons of the zip codes in the geom column, and the point_coordinates table contains lat/long of specific points (e.g. addresses).
-The ST_MakePoint function converts the coordinates to point geometry type and the SetSRID function sets the coordinate reference system (CRS) to 4326.
+In this query, we work with two key data elements: the zip_boundaries table storing polygon shapes of zip code areas and the point_coordinates table holding latitude/longitude data points.
+The ST_MakePoint function converts the coordinates to point geometry type, and the SetSRID function sets the coordinate reference system (CRS) to 4326.
 The polygons of all the zip codes are transformed into the same CRS.
-It is crucial that polygons and points have the same CRS to accurately identify the relationship between them with the ST_Contains function.
-That function checks if the geometry in the first argument fully contains the geometry in the second argument, and returns a True or False value accordingly.
+Polygons and points must have the same CRS to identify the relationship between them and the ST_Contains function accurately.
+That function checks if the geometry in the first argument fully contains the geometry in the second argument and returns a True or False value accordingly.

 Using Python

-When working with location data at scale, Python offers robust capabilities for reverse geocoding operations, particularly when dealing with postal code boundaries.
-Python’s geospatial libraries provide efficient tools for spatial operations, making it an excellent choice for processing coordinate data and determining postal code coverage.
+Python offers robust capabilities for reverse geocoding operations, particularly when handling zip code boundaries at scale.
+Python’s geospatial libraries provide efficient tools for spatial operations, making it excellent for processing coordinate data.

-To implement reverse geocoding, you’ll need two key components: a dataset of coordinates you want to analyze and a comprehensive set of postal code polygons.
-The postal code polygons define the geographical boundaries of each postal code area.
-You can access free postal code polygon samples from the GeoPostcodes portal, which provides data in multiple formats to suit your specific needs.
+You’ll need two key components to implement reverse geocoding: a dataset of coordinates you want to analyze and a comprehensive set of zip code polygons.
+The zip code polygons define the geographical boundaries of each zip code area.
+You can access free zip code polygon samples from the GeoPostcodes portal, which provides data in multiple formats to suit your needs.

 import geopandas as gpd